IfrahC/ada-hw2/README.md

 - Complexity Analysis: Analyze time complexity and algorithm correctness using formal techniques.
 - Team Collaboration: Work with peers on solving technical problems.

 These satisfy the outcomes of critic thinking and analytical reasoning, developing and evaluating algorithmic solutions, applying mathematical and computational foundations to design solutions, designing and analyzing greedy and dynamic programming algorithms, and analyzing algorithm time complexity.
-These align with the university's  \href{https://habib.edu.pk/about-us/vision-values/}{learning goals}, the CS program's \href{https://habib.edu.pk/academics/sse/computer-science/}{learning outcomes}, and the course's \href{https://hulms.instructure.com/courses/4297/outcomes}{learning objectives}.
+These align with [University Learning Goals](https://habib.edu.pk/about-us/vision-values/), CS [Program Learning Outcomes](https://habib.edu.pk/academics/sse/computer-science/), and [Course Learning Outcomes](https://hulms.instructure.com/courses/4297/outcomes).

-# 🔧 Required Background
+# Required Background

 To complete this homework, you will need:

 - Knowledge of graphs and related algorithms.
 - Understanding of greedy and dynamic programming paradigms
 - Experience with Python and appropriate libraries (`networkx`, `matplotlib`)